A topic from the subject of Inorganic Chemistry in Chemistry.

 Observations

-• The XRD pattern of CuO shows sharp peaks, indicating a crystalline structure.
+• The XRD pattern of CuO should show sharp peaks, indicating a crystalline structure.
+Record the d-spacings and intensities of the observed peaks.

 Significance